This covers damage caused by your business to a third party or their property. A third party is typically anyone not employed by your business.

 The sharp rise in cases of shoplifting has been well publicised, with the Office for National Statistics reporting a 22% increase in shoplifting incidents.
 With shop insurance you would incur less of a financial hit should your outlet get targeted.

-This covers damage caused by your business to a third party or their property.
+This covers injury or damage caused by your business to a third party or their property.
 A third party is typically anyone not employed by your business.

-Can cover legal fees and compensation costs if a mistake in services offered by your shop cause a client or customer to lose money.
+Can cover legal fees and compensation costs if a mistake in services or advice offered by your shop cause a client or customer to lose money.

-This covers damage caused by your business to a third party or their property.
+This covers injury or damage caused by your business to a third party or their property.
 A third party is typically anyone not employed by your business.

-Can cover legal fees and compensation costs if a mistake in services offered by your shop cause a client or customer to lose money.
+Can cover legal fees and compensation costs if a mistake in services or advice offered by your shop cause a client or customer to lose money.

 The cost of shop insurance will vary depending on the logistics of your business.
 For example, the cost will take into account: